silvia-rguez/Rprogramming/README.md

 Rprogramming
 ============

-R programming language at www.coursera.com course
+Silvia Rodriguez work at R programming course at www.coursera.com course

+This proyect use R programming language